ericscharff/oberon-compiler/README.md

     this RISC processor.

-The two Oberon compilers share most of their code, with the major difference being the code generators (either producing C or producting RISC code.)
+The two Oberon compilers share most of their code, with the major difference being the code generators (either producing C or producing RISC code.)

 The compilers written in Oberon are self hosting - the Oberon compiler can compile itself, and produce either C code (or a RISC) binary for a compiler that